DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Editing By Move

-Use the `DragDropProvider` plugin for editing appointments by move them.
-Also this plugin allows you to customize special drag appointment components.
+Use the [DragDropProvider](../reference/drag-drop-provider.md) plugin for editing appointments by move them.
+Use the `draggingPredicate` property to prevent dragging for special appointments.
+Also this plugin allows you to customize special drag appointment components via override properties `draftAppointmentComponent` and `sourceAppointmentComponent`.

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })